-- Data overwhelmingly indicates that today's Japanese mobile app economy is competitive and vibrant, enabling small business developers to innovate and create Japanese jobs.
-The global app economy is valued at more than JPY 800 trillion globally3 and is responsible for approximately 570,000 jobs across Japan.4 Global app store revenue continues to grow steadily due to strong competition across the market. - DMCH should acknowledge the benefits of variety in digital software distribution platforms on which developers rely.
-Otherwise, DMCH's final report risks biasing later policy decisions made in the policy development process.
-Further, as discussed below, DMCH has omitted the small business community from its developer survey which provided a foundation for its proposed policy changes, and we request that this outreach must be done in an inclusive way before any policy changes are finalized. - Small businesses within the app ecosystem rely on a flexible, industry-agnostic approach to competition policy and enforcement.
-A predictable legal and business environment allows for innovators to better navigate changes to the marketplace brought on by technological advancements that cannot be anticipated. - DMCH should, in light of the evolution of the software development industry and the clear objective indications of competition and innovation in the mobile app ecosystem, conclude in its final report that the mobile application ecosystem is healthy and competitive, and that calls for governmental intervention into this ecosystem, or changes to existing laws and regulations that would upend this vibrant ecosystem, will not be pursued.
+- Data overwhelmingly indicates that today's mobile app economy is competitive and vibrant, enabling small business developers to innovate and create jobs across COMESA.
+The global app economy is valued at more than US \$1.8 trillion globally and are responsible for millions of jobs.3 Global app store revenue continues to grow steadily due to strong competition across markets. - CCC should acknowledge the benefits of variety in digital software distribution platforms on which small developers rely.
+Otherwise, CCC risks biasing its policy decisions made in the policy development process. - Small businesses within the app ecosystem rely on a flexible, industry-agnostic approach to competition policy and enforcement.
+A predictable legal and business environment allows for innovators to better navigate changes to the marketplace brought on by technological advancements that cannot be anticipated. - CCC should, in light of the evolution of the software development industry and the clear objective indications of competition and innovation in the mobile app ecosystem, conclude that the digital platform ecosystem is healthy and competitive, and that calls for governmental intervention into this ecosystem, or changes to existing laws and regulations that would upend this vibrant ecosystem, will not be pursued.

-The App Association shares DMCH's goals of advancing competition and innovation in the digital economy across consumer and enterprise sectors.
-On behalf of the small business developer community, we offer general perspectives and recommendations below and respond to various Inquiry findings and proposed remedies posed by DMCH.
-The App Association welcomes the opportunity to assist DMCH in its efforts moving forward.
+The App Association shares CCC's goals of advancing competition and innovation in the digital economy across consumer and enterprise sectors.
+On behalf of the small business developer community, we offer general perspectives and recommendations below and respond to various Inquiry findings and proposed remedies posed by CCC.
+The App Association welcomes the opportunity to assist CCC in its efforts moving forward.